 Femoroacetabular Impingement (FAI) is a problem with the hip joint.

-Benton A. Emblom, MD and Michael K. Ryan, MD are members of The Hip Center at Andrews Sports Medicine.
-They are both fellowship-trained orthopaedic surgeons who commonly treat non-arthritic hip disorders such as Femoroacetabular Impingement (FAI).
+Benton A. Emblom, MD is a member of The Hip Center at Andrews Sports Medicine.
+He is a fellowship-trained orthopaedic surgeon who commonly treats non-arthritic hip disorders such as Femoroacetabular Impingement (FAI).

 What is it?